 The allocation for other confederations is: Asian Football Confederation (AFC) 4.5, Confederation of African Football (CAF) 5.0, Confederation of North, Central American and Caribbean Association Football (CONCACAF) 3.5, South American Football Confederation (CONMEBOL) 4.5, Oceania Football Confederation (OFC) 0.5 – plus, of course, one slot for the Russian hosts.
 The teams will be drawn into eight groups of four with the top two going into the knockout phase.

-• Further details, including the criteria for separating sides that finish level on points in a group, or after extra time in a match, can be found in the official competition regulations ...
+• Further details, including the criteria for separating sides that finished level on points in a group, or after extra time in a match, can be found in the official competition regulations ...

 ©UEFA.com 1998-2017.
 All rights reserved.